alec-kr/i3wm-files/README.md

 Starship.rs needs to be installed from the Snap Store with:

 `sudo snap install starship`

+To install the Font Awesome fonts that are used by Polybar, click [here](https://use.fontawesome.com/releases/v5.6.3/fontawesome-free-5.6.3-desktop.zip) to download the zip file and follow the YouTube guide [here](https://youtu.be/ws8cu1dWJOo)

 ### i3-gaps
 See installation guide here: [i3-gaps Installation Guide](https://gist.github.com/boreycutts/6417980039760d9d9dac0dd2148d4783)